dataGriff/XMLSQL/ReadMe.md

 </Dog>';
 GO

---6.3 Insert Invalid XML (according to defined schema) = Fails --Invalid because have extra node of DogColour not defined in the schema INSERT INTO import.DogKennelArrivalXML
+PRINT '6.3 Insert Invalid XML and it fails';
+PRINT 'It is invalid because it has an extra node of DogColour not defined in the schema';
+INSERT INTO import.DogKennelArrivalXML
 (
 [XML]